Kilroy Realty Portfolio

 SUSTAINABILITY: WELL Portfolio, WELL Certifications, WELL Healthy-Safety Ratings, Miscellaneous Other Sustainability & Wellness Certifications

-SECTOR: Mixed-Use, Multi-family Residential, Commercial Office, Technology/Office, Bio/Life Sciences, Retail
+MARKET SECTOR: Mixed-Use, Multi-family Residential, Commercial Office, Technology/Office, Bio/Life Sciences, Retail

 LOCATION: United States — Seattle, WA; San Francisco, CA; Los Angeles, CA; San Diego, CA